nonzzz/vite-plugin-stylex/Q&A.md

 > Should i need config for path aliase?

 - No, you no need to config path alias for this plugin. all alias will be automatically set.

+> What's manuallyControlCssOrder?

+- For example, css variables are defined in the entry css file but the order of stylex injection can't read them.
+So you can using this option to ensure the behavior.
+Full details see [remix-demo](./examples/remix-demo)